ELANGESWARANKISHOR/XYZ-Restaurant---CSC-110-2.0-Project/README.md

 cd XYZRestaurant/dist
 java -jar XYZRestaurant.jar
 ```
-(Make sure the `lib/` folder next to the jar, containing `jcalendar-1.4.jar` and `mysql-connector-j-8.4.0.jar`, stays alongside it — the jar's manifest references them on its classpath.)

 ### Option 2 — Open in NetBeans
 1. Open the `XYZRestaurant` folder as a project in NetBeans.